 - Ongoing optimization.

 How else can you benefit from having an in-app community?
 Here are some of the perks:

 - You can provide tips and tricks to your users

 - You get to learn from your users directly

 - You can encourage them to work as your ambassadors

-Read more about how to create a community here: Creating In-App Communities: A Proven Way to Improve User Engagement
+Read more about how to create a community in our ebook: The New Way to Grow Your Brand

 The benefits of expanding mobile games’ functionality with social features are getting more attention from gaming companies and this trend will only continue to evolve.
 For a game to go viral and boost its acquisition and engagement it is important to create a space where users will be able to stay connected with each other and feel part of the community.
 If you want to get social but are not sure where to begin, we’ve got you covered!
 Get started now or contact us to request a demo call.